johnsmorgan/imstack/README.md

+**NB this branch is streamlined for use on GLEAM data. `make_imstack` makes more assumptions than the main branch currently does.
+In particular, it expects just a single polarisation.**

 ## Overview
 Take a set of fits images (which share a World Coordinate System, but span different timesteps, spectral channels, or polarisations) and write the results into an HDF5 file which is disk-space-efficient, stores all relevant metadata, and is optimised for efficient extraction of timeseries (lightcurve) data.